mealchemists/mealchemy/backend/README.md

 After the server is up and running, open a new terminal, and paste the following commands to perform the database migration to create the required tables for the project.

 ```
-# docker-compose exec backend sh
+# docker-compose exec backend bash
 # python manage.py makemigrations
 # python manage.py migrate
 ```

 pgAdmin is a web client that can be used to access and manipulate schema, and data of the current database.
-You can login into pgadmin using `localhost:5050' *(login info to pgAdmin can be found in dockercompose.yaml)*.
+You can login into pgadmin using `localhost:5050` *(login info to pgAdmin can be found in dockercompose.yaml)*.

 - NOTE: You can use a local install of pgAdmin to perform the same functionalities.
 You will need to provide a connection string (this might need some more looking into).